brotatotes/bht-automation/bht gen 1/Galatians/Chapter 1/Galatians 1 3 bht.md

 # Galatians 1:3 Commentary Help Text

 ## BHT:
-The verse being described is a salutation that expresses a desire for the readers to receive the unmerited favor and blessings of God.
-It signifies the importance of God's grace and emphasizes the writer's deep concern for the spiritual well-being of the readers.
-The salutation combines the concepts of grace and peace, infusing them with a deep Christian meaning and highlighting their significance as divine blessings.
-It also emphasizes that grace comes from both God the Father and Jesus Christ, reinforcing the power and importance of this gift.
+In this Bible verse, the author expresses a heartfelt desire for God's grace and peace to be upon the readers.
+The salutation signifies a sincere request for the outpouring of God's favor, mercy, and blessings.
+It reflects the apostle's deep concern for the spiritual well-being and growth of the recipients.
+The phrase "Grace to you and peace" highlights the unmerited favor and inner tranquility that come from a relationship with God, emphasizing the transformative power of His grace and the unity among believers.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The righteousness of God is not only a gift to be received, but also a power to be lived out.
-It is not just a legal declaration, but a transformative reality that enables believers to live in obedience to God's will."
+1. "The gospel is the power of God for salvation to everyone who believes, both Jew and Gentile.
+This power is not found in human wisdom or strength, but in the message of Christ crucified and resurrected."

-2. "The gospel reveals the righteousness of God, which is the perfect standard of justice and holiness.
-It shows that God is both just and the justifier of those who have faith in Jesus Christ."
+2. "The righteousness of God is revealed in the gospel, which is received by faith.
+This righteousness is not earned through works, but is a gift freely given by God to those who trust in Him."

-3. "The gospel is the power of God for salvation because it reveals the righteousness of God that is received by faith.
-It is through faith in Jesus Christ that we are justified and made right with God."
+3. "The gospel reveals the wrath of God against all ungodliness and unrighteousness.
+It exposes the sinfulness of humanity and the need for salvation.
+Yet, it also reveals the grace and mercy of God, who offers forgiveness and reconciliation through Jesus Christ."

 ### Jamieson Fausset Brown:
 1. "The Greek joins God the Father and our Lord Jesus Christ in closet union."